ethanabrooks/dollar-lambda/docs/source/command_tree.rst

 ... def f1(a: int):
 ...     print(dict(f1=dict(a=a)))

-:py:meth:`CommandTree.command<dollar_lambda.CommandTree.command>` automatically converts the function arguments into a parser.
+:py:meth:`CommandTree.command <dollar_lambda.decorators.CommandTree.command>` automatically converts the function arguments into a parser.
 We can run the parser and pass its output to our function ``f1`` by calling ``tree``: